Mark Ames

-Mark Ames (born October 3, 1965) is a Brooklyn-based American journalist.
+Mark Ames (born October 3, 1965) is a New York-based American journalist.
 He was the editor of the biweekly the eXile in Moscow, from its founding in 1997 until its closure in 2008.
 Ames has also written for the New York Press, PandoDaily, The Nation, Playboy, The San Jose Mercury News, Alternet, Птюч Connection, GQ (Russian edition), and is the author of three books.
 He co-hosts the podcast Radio War Nerd along with John Dolan.

 Biography

 Ames was raised in Saratoga, California, where he attended an Episcopalian private school.
 Ames is Jewish.
 He graduated from Saratoga High School in 1983.
 He later wrote about a 2003 alleged bombing attempt at his alma mater in Going Postal—Rage, Murder and Rebellion: From Reagan's Workplaces to Clinton's Columbine and Beyond.

 After leaving Saratoga, Ames attended the University of California, Berkeley, while living with his father (his parents divorced when Ames was eight years old).
 He later described how his college years shaped his later political views in a section of the book The Exile: Sex, Drugs, and Libel in the New Russia:

 After college, Ames lived in New York City, Boston, San Francisco, and Prague, and played briefly in a punk band.
 He also tried writing screenplays.

-In August 1991, he visited Europe, spending two weeks in St. Petersburg (at that time called Leningrad).
+In August 1991, he visited Europe, spending two weeks in Saint Petersburg.
 Though he returned to live in Foster City, California, he continued thinking of Russia, and delved into Russian literature.
 After spending mid-1992 to early 1993 in Prague, Ames moved to Moscow.
 In 1995, he published "The Rise and Fall of Moscow's Expat 'Royalty'" in the English-language Moscow newspaper The Moscow Times, and was shortly thereafter hired by its competitor Living Here.